Skip to main content

 Can I post square images on LinkedIn?

 Yes, LinkedIn supports square images at 1200 x 1200 pixels.
-Square posts can work well for quotes, infographics, and branded content.
+Square posts can work well for quotes, infographics, and branded content, and take up more vertical space in the feed.

 What's the LinkedIn cover photo size?